Industry Analysis & Industry Trends

 Industry Report - Industry Investment Chapter

-In 2014, for every dollar spent by Home Improvement Stores operators on wages, $0.10 will be allocated toward depreciation costs.
-As such, the industry is labor intensive, and exhibits only a low degree of capital intensity.
+In 2016, for every dollar spent by operators in the Home Improvement Stores industry on wages, $0.09 will be allocated toward depreciation costs.
+As a result, the industry is labor intensive, and exhibits only a low degree of capital intensity.